Imperfect molecular detection can renormalize apparent kinetic rates in stochastic gene regulatory networks: Count distribution prediction under technical noise using a discrete approach

 These are commonly known as the factorial moments of the system.
 Using the relation

 it is straightforward to show from Eq. \eqref{genfnfeedback2} that

 Note that if the condition

-is satisfied then Eq. \eqref{momsfeedback1} reduces to
+is satisfied, then Eq. \eqref{momsfeedback1} reduces to

-These differential equations are a function of $k_1(t)/p$, $k_2(t)$, $k_3(t) p$, $k_4(t) p$ and $k_5(t)$, i.e. the factorial moments of the observed marginal distribution of protein numbers are the same as those of the true system but with renormalized protein production and protein binding rates.
+These differential equations are a function of $k_1(t)/p$, $k_2(t)$, $k_3(t) p$, $k_4(t) p$, and $k_5(t)$, i.e., the factorial moments of the observed marginal distribution of protein numbers are the same as those of the true system but with renormalized protein production and protein binding rates.
 In \ref{inequality1} we show that, generally, $\mu_n^i(t) \ge \mu_{n-1}^i(t) (\mu_{1}^i(t) - n + 1)$ from which it follows that a sufficient condition for Eq. \eqref{ineq1} to hold is that $\mu_{1}^i(t) \gg n$.
-Since the mean protein number conditioned on the DNA state $i$ is $\mu_{1}^i(t)/\mu_{0}^i(t)$, it follows that abundance of protein is a sufficient condition for Eq. \eqref{ineq1} to approximately hold.
-These results imply that when regulation is explicitly modeled, not just the production rates are renormalized but the protein binding rate is as well.
+Since the mean protein number conditioned on the DNA state $i$ is $\mu_{1}^i(t)/\mu_{0}^i(t)$, it follows that abundance of protein is a sufficient condition for Eq. \eqref{ineq1} to approximately hold. {\it{These results imply that when regulation is explicitly modeled, not just the production rates are renormalized but the protein binding rate is as well}}.

 These results are confirmed in Fig. \ref{fig1} using two sets of time-independent parameters.
-The mapping provides an excellent approximation when the mean protein numbers are high (Fig. \ref{fig1}a) and a poor approximation when it is low (Fig. \ref{fig1}b).
+In steady-state conditions, the mapping provides an excellent approximation when the mean true protein number is 51.02 (Fig. \ref{fig1}a) and a poor approximation {when the mean true protein number is 2.66 (Fig. \ref{fig1}b).

+In Table \ref{tab:example_table}, we report the results of a more extensive investigation.
+Assuming a capture probability of $p = 0.3$, we randomly sampled $100,000$ parameters sets of the auto-regulatory genetic feedback loop and for each calculated the mean true protein number, the first 10 factorial moments of the observed distribution of protein counts and the first 10 factorial moments of the mapped distribution of protein counts (all of these statistics are calculated in steady-state conditions).
+We then calculated the mean of the relative errors in the factorial moments of the mapped distribution: